Introduction to Grow BioIntensive

 Common Ground Garden Supply and Education Center

-- hands-on classes and events in organic gardening and sustainable lifestyles
+Classes & events in sustainable gardening and lifestyles

-- seeds and plant starts - hundreds of edible, medicinal, native and ornamental varieties
+Seeds and Plants - edible, medicinal, native and ornamental

-- tools and natural disease and pest control products - the highest quality
+Tools and Natural disease and pest control products